splunk/security_content/README.md

 4. **build** - Builds an application suitable for deployment on a search head using Slim, the Splunk Packaging Toolkit
 5. **inspect** - Uses a local version of appinspect to ensure that the app you built meets basic quality standards.
 6. **cloud_deploy** - Using ACS, deploy your custom app to a running Splunk Cloud Instance.
+7. **convert** - Convert a detection rule with sigma syntax to a Splunk SPL detection

 ### pre-requisites
 Make sure you use python version 3.9.